kailash-manasarovar/statement/docs/timeline/2024/november.md

 ![Account details have RIP and sniffing dogs](../../content/images/threats/image_123655411.JPG)

-### Porn-addicts of Bangkok out in force

-- Hackers post fake accounts with information from emails I have just written or conversations I have just had.
-- I visit Lumpini Park in Bangkok.
-- The "Find My" app suddenly appears asking whether I want to remove it or not.
-I'm still being tracked.
-- A man walks past me making porn faces at me.
-- This happens multiple times in Bangkok.

-### But I have help, too

-- It's around this time I start to notice I'm getting help.
-- I feel a group of people warned me about the poisons in my toiletries in a curious way; just like something teachers and staff at the conservatory might do, a choreographed skit, but for good purposes.
-- It's only in retrospect and with a clear mind that knows the truth that I'm able to tie all this together rationally.
-- It looks like my handwritten letters had an impact, and someone was taking me seriously and started watching everything I do.
-- This has been the state of my life ever since.
-- I'm not only hacked my the criminal gangs, but I also appear to be hacked by numerous international law enforcement organizations interested in what's been going on and very interested in the conversations I've been having with criminals online.
-- It's comforting.
-- But I wish it were over and people were nicked and the children were safe.

 ### Hackers seem to be annoyed

 - A direct message pops up: "Who's paying you?"